imransilvake/scss-framework/documentation/guide.md

 Column ordering:		Yes
 ```

-Note:
+###### Note:

-	- If column has full width, it will have `gutter: 0`.
+- column will have `gutter: 0` on full width.
-	- If row has more than one column and their widths are not 100%, then first and last columns will have margin zero on left and right side respectively.
+- If row has more than one column and their widths are not full, then first and last columns will have margin zero on left and right side respectively.

 #### Mobile First